Salman Khan & Family Are The FIRST Guests On The Kapil Sharma Show! Kapil Starts To Shoot Today

 "This time around, the mood is set and the audience will get to see a whole new plot unveil with characters galore and fun unlimited,", the source further added.
 It sounds exciting already!
 We just can't wait to see this star cast come together to make us roll on floor laughing yet again.

-Meanwhile, Kapil is also held up with his wedding preparation.
+Comedian Sumona Chakravarti who is also a part of The Kapil Sharma Show, shared a picture from the sets. she captioned the pooja picture as, "Let the madness begin" - (sic) Meanwhile, Kapil is also held up with his wedding preparation.
 A few days ago, Kapil and his longtime girlfriend Ginni Chatrath shared pictures of their wedding invite kit, which consists of traditional Indian sweets.

 MOST READ : Hina Khan Has The Sweetest B'day Message For Yeh Rishta Kya Kehlata Hai's Co-actor Lataa Saberwal!